 where $U_{\Gamma(Th)} $ is a unitary matrix that diagonalizes the $\Gamma(Th)$.
 The 1D winding number is evaluated by the change in $\text{arg}(\text{det}[q(k_y)])$.
 We note that $W[h]=W^{m_{xy}}_{1}[h] +W^{m_{xy}}_{2}[h]$ for $h=2_y$ and $m_{yz}$ when we diagonalize $\Gamma(Th)$ and $H(k)$ simultaneously in terms of the eigenspaces of $m_{xy}$.
 Figures~\ref{Fig: energy-magnetic-response} (c) and (d) show the change in $\text{arg}(\text{det}[q(k_y)])$ as a function of $k_y$ for $W[2_y]$ and $W[m_{yz}]$, leading to $W[2_y]=W[m_{yz}]=2$.

 To verify the magnetic quadrupole response of the MFs at $k_x=k_z=0$, we add the Zeeman magnetic term,

-to Eq.~(\ref{eq:bdg_open}), where we apply the Zeeman magnetic field only at the surface, i.e., $n=1$ and put $|\bm{B}|=0.1$.
+to Eq.~(\ref{eq:bdg_open}), where we apply the Zeeman magnetic field only at the surface, i.e., $n=1$ and put $|\bm{B}|=0.1$~\footnote{We assume that the penetration depth is large enough so that the surface MFs feel the Zeeman magnetic field.
+In addition, we neglect the coupling between MFs and a screening field, which causes the Doppler shift in the energy dispersion of MFs~\cite{Chirolli2018} and does not change the magnitude of the energy gap of MFs.}.
 Figure~\ref{Fig: energy-magnetic-response} (e) and (f) show the energy gap of the MFs under the Zeeman magnetic field.
 We observe the magnetic quadrupole response, and the energy gap of the MFs is described as